torquebox/torquebox/docs/caching.md

 but rather flushed to disk so that the entries in memory are always a finite subset of those on disk.

-The default eviction policy is [:lirs], which is an optimized version of `:lru` (Least Recently Used).
+The default eviction policy is `:none`.
+Other options are `:lru` (Least Recently Used) and `:lirs`, which is an optimized but less predictable version of `:lru`.

+Setting a `:max_entries` option without also specifying an `:eviction` policy will result in the `:lru` policy being set for you.

     baz = TorqueBox::Caching.cache "baz", :max_entries => 3
     baz[:a] = 1